jake-knerr/cogent/README.md

 #### A component is an object created from a JavaScript class that wraps a DOM element.

+The component's API is the methods and properties of the object and the methods and properties of the wrapped DOM element.

 #### Hang the component's top-level `HTMLElement` element from the `dom` property of the component object.

 Prefer to initialize the DOM towards the top of the constructor.